hasura/graphql-engine/docs/graphql/core/schema/default-values/sql-functions.rst

 Introduction
 ------------

-Let's say you want to set the value of some fields as the output of some custom SQL functions or stored procedures.
+Let's say you want to set the value of some fields as the output of some `custom SQL functions <https://www.postgresql.org/docs/current/sql-createfunction.html>`__
+(a.k.a. stored procedures).
 This is useful to set values of fields which depend on other fields passed in the input.
 E.g. set ``submission_time`` of an online quiz as 1 hour from the ``start_time``.

 This can be achieved by: